 The Inbox window displays all Invoices, Credit Notes and Attached Documents sent by Suppliers through the PEPPOL network.

 The Inbox content displayed to the user is restricted to the Contracting Authority and the business domain that he is configured for.
-Rules and method of configuration can be found here.
+Rules and method of configuration can be found in the guide " e-TrustEx Web - WildFly installation and configuration". .

-From the Inbox the user can display essages by double-clicking them (see 3.3).
+From the Inbox the user can display messages by double-clicking them (see 3.3).

 Window Elements